 - Cover for the demolition, storage and removal of debris if your farm property has been destroyed or damaged, up to 10% of the sum insured of the damaged farm property

-- Cover for loss or damage to your shelter belts caused by fire, up to $4,000 in total, and up to $200 for any one tree, plant or shrub
+- Cover for loss or damage to your shelter belts caused by fire, up to $4,000 in total, and up to $200 or any one tree, plant or shrub

 - Up to $550 towards the cost of rewinding or replacing motors damaged by electrical fusion

-- Cover for loss, injury or death to your livestock as a result of theft, up to the market value of the animal at the time of loss, but not exceeding $1,000 for any one animal, $5,000 per event and $10,000 during any one period of insurance
+- Cover for loss, damage or injury to your livestock as a result of theft, up to the market value of the animal at the time of loss, but not exceeding $1,000 for any one animal, $5,000 per event and $10,000 during any one period of insurance

 You can also choose to take out optional covers, for an additional premium, for the following: